 That’s nothing new, that was their pricing model for Creative Suite, too.
 I don’t expect it to change, either.
 But for most photographers, it’s not a big deal, and there’s a $9.99/month tier that gives you access to Photoshop and Lightroom and all of Adobe’s cloud services (if you find them useful), and to me, that’s a fair price and a good value.
 Adobe has made it clear that tier won’t go away (something that wasn’t clear for far too long in the early days of Creative Cloud), and so I can recommend it.

-The question is, buy a copy of Lightroom 5, since I keep telling you Photoshop is unnecessary, or sign up for Creative Cloud and get Lightroom as part of that membership?
+The question is, do you buy a copy of Lightroom 5, since I keep telling you Photoshop is unnecessary, or sign up for Creative Cloud and get Lightroom as part of that membership?
 And my answer is: it depends.

 I know, sorry.
 But if you’re just getting serious about photography, buy a copy of Lightroom and don’t sign up for Creative Cloud.
 The cost of a copy of Lightroom is the cost of about a year of the basic Creative Cloud membership, so if you use it for a year and then decide you want to switch to Creative Cloud, the net cost will more or less wash out.
 If on the other hand you find you might need other Adobe tools (Indesign for ebook publishing, for instance), maybe Creative Cloud is worth having.